GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 Sometimes the implementation a reader wants is in another crate.
 This is particularly common in Rust, where “facade crates” are often used.
 Source view should link to that other crate whenever possible.
 But linking to another crate requires (a) knowing where source code for another crate can be found, and (b) choosing an appropriate version of that crate.

-These problems are (relatively) easy to solve for crates within the crates.io ecosystem: most versions of most crates are available on docs.rs, along with source code.
+These problems are (relatively) easy to solve for crates within the `crates.io` ecosystem: most versions of most crates are available on docs.rs, along with source code.
 Outside the crates.io / docs.rs ecosystem they are much harder to solve: the mapping from crate to repository is incomplete, and so is the mapping from repository to specific versions within that repository.

 There are nevertheless some challenges to selecting the version appropriately within the crates.io ecosystem.
-See the Reference-level explanation for more detail (TKTK - add detail in Reference-level explanation).
+See the Reference-level explanation for more detail.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation